journalofaphd/journalofaphd.github.io/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Projects"
-subtitle = "These are all my Projects"
+subtitle = "I have worked on multiple projects during my stint as a Ph.
+D. Researcher."

 [content]
   # Page type to display.
 E.g. project.